Two-Step Meta-Learning for Time-Series Forecasting Ensemble

-Our research explores an adaptive construction of forecasting ensemble, consisting of various statistical as well as a few machine learning methods, with the help of meta-learning, which seeks to rank a pool of methods and recommend ensemble size based on characteristics of historical time series data.
-Recommendations of introduced forecasting assistants are based on training regression meta-models through forecasting experiments on a diverse set of real world examples - micro-economic time series from M4 competition.
+Our research explores an adaptive construction of a forecasting ensemble consisting of various statistical and a few machine learning methods with a meta-learning approach.
+Meta-learners here seek to rank a pool of methods and recommend ensemble size based on historical time-series data characteristics.
+Recommendations of introduced forecasting assistants are based on training regression meta-models through forecasting experiments on a diverse set of real-world examples - micro-economic time-series from M4 competition.
 Experiments compare introduced forecasting ensemble based on recommendations from assistants with the best benchmark methods from M4 competition - Theta and Comb, which were outperformed only by 17 out of 49 submissions in M4 competition~\cite{Makridakis2018,Makridakis2020}.